Brooklyn Navy Yard: 1990s and 2000s

-2010s
+2010s to present

 In 2011, the Brooklyn Navy Yard Development Corporation began a large-scale program to develop the Navy Yard.
 As part of the corporation's long-range plan, it proposed to renovate the Green Manufacturing Center, Building 77, the Admiral's Row site, and the Brooklyn Naval Hospital.
 That November, the Brooklyn Navy Yard Center at BLDG 92, a museum dedicated to the yard's history and future, opened on Flushing Avenue.
 By 2015, more than 330 businesses were located at the yard, collectively employing about 7,000 people.
 Brooklyn Grange Farms was operating a 65000 sqft commercial farm on top of Building 3.
 Steiner Studios had become one of the United States' largest production studios outside of Hollywood.
 Many artists had also leased space and established an association called Brooklyn Navy Yard Arts.
 Branding agency CO OP Brand Co had been hired to rebrand the area.

-The redevelopment of Admiral's Row was ultimately approved in 2015; as part of the plan, most of Admiral's Row would be demolished and redeveloped.
+The redevelopment of Admiral's Row was approved in 2015; as part of the plan, most of Admiral's Row would be demolished and redeveloped.

 The 250,000-square-foot Green Manufacturing Center, inside former building 128, was completed in 2016.
 Dock 72, a 675,000-square-foot office building, topped out in October 2017 and houses offices for WeWork, a co-working space.
 A renovation of the 1 e6ft2, 18-story Building 77 was undertaken at a cost of $143 million, and the building was reopened in November 2017.
-Construction on 399 Sands Street, a manufacturing complex on the site of Admiral's Row, started in June 2018, and it is expected to open in 2021.
+Construction on 399 Sands Street, a manufacturing complex on the site of Admiral's Row, started in June 2018 and was completed in 2020.
 An adjacent Wegmans supermarket opened in 2019, along with part of 399 Sands' parking lot.
 The Admiral's Row redevelopment would include 360000 sqft of light industrial and office space and 165000 sqft of retail space.